Binance withdrawals jump to $3 billion in 24 hours, research firm says - NewsBreak

 'Avatar: The Way of Water' could be a 'life saver' for China's cinemas

-James Cameron's "Avatar: The Way of Water" has premiered in China, 13 years after the original film took the country by storm.
+CNN — James Cameron's "Avatar: The Way of Water" has premiered in China, 13 years after the original film took the country by storm.
 It's expected to be a shot in the arm for the world's second-biggest film market, which has been battered by the country's stringent zero-Covid policy.
-The highly-anticipated sequel...

 Comments / 0